Material Innovation That Delivers

 At Alanto, we work with specialist foam producers to supply and convert high-density polyurethane to exacting specifications.
 The foam is typically created through a controlled exothermic reaction between:

-Additional additives like catalysts, surfactants, and blowing agents are used to fine-tune the final properties – rigidity, density, thermal resistance, and expansion rate.
+Manufacturers add catalysts, surfactants, and blowing agents to fine-tune the final properties—rigidity, density, thermal resistance, and expansion rate.

 Rigid PU foam is poured or injected into moulds, blocks, or panels, then cut or CNC-machined to shape using precision tooling.